There are huge reputational gains to be made for Labour

 By being more ethical and respectful of human life, business can grow or at least help itself beat those competitors that give humanity less courtesy.
 There are huge reputational gains to be made, which will lead to growth, a point which organisations and institutions like The Business and Human Rights Resources Centre and the United Nations are keen to emphasise.

 In short, human rights can be good for business.

 What does this have to do with Labour?
 It gives Labour the opportunity to plant two trees with one seed – help to improve the reputation of human rights (a core fundamental of what the Labour Party stands for), while promoting the future of good ethical business.

 Human rights can impact business in a number of ways such as fostering non-discrimination based on age, disability, sexual orientation, gender, sex, race, nationality and religion, or the abuse of the public’s privacy and data.

 However, sometimes the abuses that need remedying are hidden.
 For those companies that operate abroad or rely on foreign supply chains we have to look harder to uncover injustices like environmental damage, forced labour and slavery, child labour, degrading treatment of workers and the stealing of people’s land.

 Labour may have an opportunity here to change the world, boost profits and win votes at the same time.

 Tom McNeil is the director of the Human Rights Act Campaign at Labour Campaign for Human RightsLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.